ricocatford/bonteeth-project/README.md

 #### **Admin features**
 - Managing system for appointments: accept, reject or delete appointments.
 Can see all appointments.
-- Messaging system for reaching customers.
+- Messaging system for reaching customers when an appointment is booked.
+Can also delete the messages.

 ![Admin manage appointments features](static/images/readme/admin-manage-appointments.png)

 #### **Registered Users features**
 - Booking system for appointments.
 - Managing system for appointments: edit or cancel appointments.
 Can see only personal requested appointments.
-- Messaging system for reaching staff.
+- Messaging system for reaching staff through Contact Us page.

 ![Users manage appointments features](static/images/readme/users-manage-appointments.png)